architech-boards/tibidabo-documentation/source/eclipse.rst

 Deploying and Debugging the Application
 ---------------------------------------

 Connect the tibidabo board to the PC by means of a usb cable to power the board and to have the serial console.
-Once you built the project and the board is running the image, use minicom (refer to section :ref:`usbSerial` to know how to configure minicom) to run **tcf-agent** program in target board:
+Once you built the project and the board is running the image, use minicom to run **tcf-agent** program in target board:

 ::